cwarden45/DTC_Scripts/AncestryDNA/README.md

 23andMe reports that I lack the [rs2187668](https://www.ncbi.nlm.nih.gov/snp/rs2187668) variant for *HLA-DQ2.5*, but I carry *both* copies of the C [rs7454108](https://www.ncbi.nlm.nih.gov/snp/rs7454108) variant for **HLA-DQ8**.
 23andMe provided [this helpful GeneReviews reference](https://www.ncbi.nlm.nih.gov/books/NBK1727/), which defines *DQ2-positive* as "HLA-DQA1\*0501/0505 and
 HLA-DQB1\*0201/0202" and **DQ8-positive** as "HLA-DQA1\*03 and
 HLA-DQB1\*0302", and indicates DQ2 (the one 23andMe says I don't have) is the more important allele.

+FYI, you can download HLA reference sequences from this ftp: ftp://ftp.ebi.ac.uk/pub/databases/ipd/imgt/hla/fasta/

+If I use [BLAT](https://genome.ucsc.edu/cgi-bin/hgBlat?command=start), those variant sites are still intronic / intergenic for DQA1\*05:01 and DQB1\*02:02.